Inklingo

 nounB2general

-Choose 'libertad' when 'discretion' means having the power or right to decide or act as one wishes; freedom of choice.
+Opt for 'libertad' when 'discretion' refers to the freedom or power to decide or act as one wishes.

 A cheerful person standing confidently on a grassy hill where three distinct, open paths diverge into the distance, symbolizing freedom of choice and personal discretion.